Concerning the COVID-19 situation:

 If the transaxle jumps out of reverse, especially when backing up a slight grade (hill), this means either the shift forks are bent and need straightening and welding.
 Or the gear teeth on the reverse idler are worn and the gear itself needs to be replaced.
 The gear teeth on the 1st/reverse sliding gear suffers the same abuse, so it should be replaced, too.
 What cause this is when the operator don't come to a full stop before shifting into reverse.
 Instead, they grind the transmission into reverse, which wears off the gear teeth.
 The gear teeth loses their "squareness," and cannot stay engaged correctly.
 The same thing happens with the reverse idler gear in automotive transmissions.
 To replace the reverse idler and 1st/reverse gears, the entire transmission or transaxle must be completely disassembled.
 There is no other way to fix this.

-By the way - all IH gear drive transaxles use the same shifter forks from the IH Cub Cadet "Original" until MTD made the 3 piece aluminum case.
-And you use caution if using an aluminum case transaxle for competitive pulling.
+By the way - all IH gear drive transaxles use the same shifter forks from the IH Cub Cadet "Original" garden tractor until MTD made the 3 piece aluminum case.
+And you use caution if using an aluminum housing transaxle for competitive pulling.
 Aluminum don't have the strength that the cast iron ones does.
-When pressure is applied to the case (the gears pushing against each other under stress; the case is what holds the gears together), the aluminum case will sometimes crack or break.
+When pressure is applied to the housing (the gears pushing against each other under stress; the housing is what holds the gears together), the aluminum housing will sometimes crack or break.

 |